 Journeys of hair loss

-The Journeys of Hair Loss project, funded by a British Academic/Leverhulme small grant, will offer an in-depth examination of the journeys of men experiencing pattern baldness, using interviews with men under 50 and based in the UK.
+The Journeys of Hair Loss project, funded by British Academic/Leverhulme, explores the journeys of men experiencing pattern baldness, through 34 interviews with UK men aged between 18 and 49.

-We are particularly interested in the changes and challenges such men can face, and the ways they respond to the process of going bald.
-By thinking of the process of losing hair as a life journey, we’re hoping to learn about how people’s experiences, understandings and responses develop over time.
+The project explores the changes and challenges such men can face, and the ways they respond to the process of going bald.
+By thinking of the process of losing hair as a life journey, we highlight how experiences, understandings and responses develop over time and relation to other aspects of life.

 Team